How to Become a Phlebotomist in Missouri

 How long does it take to become a phlebotomist in Missouri?

-Do you need a phlebotomy license in Missouri?
+Do I need a license to work as a phlebotomist in Missouri?

 Final Thoughts